 One Amazon reviewer writes: “Rides nice, very quiet, seems to work well in rain.
 Great price!”

 Best Winter Tire

-If you do lots of driving in snowy conditions, choosing the right winter tires can make all the difference, and the Bridgestone Blizzak WS80s are among the best.
+If you do lots of driving in snowy conditions, choosing the right and best snow tires can make all the difference, and the Bridgestone Blizzak WS80s are among the best.
 Gripping power is the main concern with winter tires.
 Thanks to a hydrophilic coating on the rubber, these grip exceptionally well.

 “Unbelievable grip and control in snow, packed snow ice, and water,” writes one Amazon reviewer.
 “Will choose the car [with these tires installed] over my four-wheel-drive.”